aantron/promise/README.md

 it tries to use promise functions on the `1`.
 Worse, you might store `p` in a data structure, and the runtime error will occur at a very distant place in the code.
 The type system is supposed to prevent such errors!
-That's part of the point of using Reason.
+That's part of the point of using ReScript.

 The same special casing occurs throughout the JS `Promise` API &mdash; for example, when you return a promise from the callback of `then_`.
-This means that *most* of the JS `Promise` functions can't be assigned a correct type and directly, safely be used from Reason.
+This means that *most* of the JS `Promise` functions can't be assigned a correct type and directly, safely be used from ReScript.

 <br/>